djthorpe/postgresql-kit/README.md

 ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+## Source Code organization

+  * `doc` contains help files and other documentation.
+Please also see `NOTICE` file.
+    Any Derivative Works that You distribute must include a readable copy of the attribution notices contained within such NOTICE file.

+  * `src` contains source code for `Frameworks` and `Example` folders.

+  * `resources` contains icons and other images required

+  * `tar` contains third party libraries and frameworks

+  * `etc` contains other miscellaneous files required for the build of the frameworks and applications.